idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 Without the `MainModule` in place, `Packets` will error on require and nothing will work.

+> **Grab the DemoPlace and the latest optimized `Packets.lua` / `Configuration.lua` together from the [Releases](../../releases) page.** Mixing an old `Packets.lua` with a new `Configuration.lua` (or vice versa) will break — `Packets.lua` expects `Config.HashingEnabled`, `Config.CharacterHashingEnabled`, and `Config.LagCompensationEnabled` to exist on whatever `Configuration` module it requires.

 ---

-Another quick review:
+## Quick review

-Prediction --> client starts module, does unsecure client checks --> plays animation --> fires server --> does secure checks, if fails then returns to do correction
+**Prediction** → client starts module, does unsecure client checks → plays animation → fires server → does secure checks, if fails then does correction.

-Server Authoritive --> client starts module --> fires to server --> does checks --> plays animations
+**Server Authoritative** → client starts module → fires to server → does checks → plays animations.

-both work great, prediction is for speed and qol while authoritive is secure and reliable.
+Both work great — prediction is for speed and QoL, while authoritative is secure and reliable.

-Dont forget to configure the Configuration module to fit your needs.
+Don't forget to configure the `Configuration` module to fit your needs, including the three optimization switches (`HashingEnabled`, `CharacterHashingEnabled`, `LagCompensationEnabled`).

 ---

 ## Credits & issues